pyinstaller/pyinstaller/doc/source/Manual.rst

 -w, --windowed, --noconsole
     use a windowed subsystem executable, which on Windows does not open the console when the program is launched.
+    **This option is mandatory when creating .app bundle on Mac OS X**.

 -i FILE.ICO or FILE.EXE,ID or FILE.ICNS, --icon=FILE.ICO or FILE.EXE,ID or FILE.ICNS
     If FILE is an .ico file, add the icon to the final